BrandonPacewic/BrandonPacewic/ABOUTME.md

 My name is Brandon Pacweic and I am a 17 year old programming enthusiast.
 The majority of my knowledge is focused around algorithms and competitive programming.
 However that is far from the only thing that I have worked on.
-I dable in webdevelopment, machine learning, data science and most recently game development.
+I dabble in web development, machine learning, data science and most recently game development.
 I love teaching and learning.
-I get excited about everything invloving software.
+I get excited about everything involving software.

 <!--
     Notes about game development club contributions